 But ripped, worn and stained clothes and linens, heavily worn or holey socks, and “singles” of items that are normally paired aren’t garbage anymore.
 These items are accepted by many local organizations, as long as they are not wet, mildewed or contaminated with hazardous materials.

-Now in its third year, the Threadcycle campaign, a joint project of King County Solid Waste Division and Seattle Public Utilities, is urging people to take used clothing items to one of the dozens of donation locations operated by nine partner organizations throughout Seattle and King County.
+Now in its third year, the Threadcycle campaign, a joint project of King County Solid Waste Division and Seattle Public Utilities, is urging people to take used clothing items to one of the dozens of donation locations operated by eight partner organizations throughout Seattle and King County.

 During the month of March, you’ll be seeing Threadcycle promotions throughout King County on buses, social media, and various digital platforms.